pedatela/jest-test/README.md

 # RUN
-  To see this project just run this `docker-compose build` and then `docker-compose up`
+  To see this project just run this `docker-compose build` and then `docker-compose up -d`